tmmvn/movie-rating-website/README.md

 ## What is included

 The full Angular application in Finnish.
+Also, a simple PSD to HTML website they made me do as a test too.

 ## Disclaimer